UPDATE: Before you read this post, you should know I no longer use Snapchat. It lost its luster in favor of the more engaging Instagram Stories

 I’m a Nurse, Educator, Leader, and Speaker.
 I want to connect with and provide value to everyone who can benefit from my skills and knowledge.

-I’m also an Acute Care Nurse Practitioner, freelance Blogger, Vlogger, Podcaster, Social Media Specialist, Online Community Manager and Nurse Entrepreneur.
+I’m also an Acute Care Nurse Practitioner, Freelance Blogger, Vlogger, Podcaster, Social Media Maven, and Nurse Entrepreneur.
 I’ve been a Nurse and nurse blogger for over a decade, and in that time I’ve acquired a broad range of life expertise and professional wisdom.

 I want to share my experiences with other Nurses, healthcare professionals and the like so they may benefit from the lessons I’ve learned with less effort and in a fraction of the time.

-I’m a storyteller, counselor, and guide.
+I’m a storyteller.
 The reason for my success (both professional & personal) lies solely in the relationships I’ve developed.
 Which is a concept I’ve also heard over and over from the most successful.

 The stories I tell with my blog writing, video producing and podcast broadcasting are the foundation of my communication.
 But I’ve discovered how Snapchat can springboard my relationship with my audience.

-is gaining has gained guru-level attention because it provides a unique platform for one-on-one communication like no other [Update: thanks to Instagram stories, Snapchat’s interface is no longer unique].
+is gaining has had gained guru-level attention because it provides a unique platform for one-on-one communication like no other [Update: thanks to Instagram stories, Snapchat’s interface is no longer unique and not the most popular].

 Quick snippets of multimedia communication in the form of an editable picture (or video) called a “snap” that has a *24-hr shelf life.
 It can be posted to your personal “story” (similar to your Facebook/Twitter timeline) or sent via private message to your friends on Snapchat.
 (It disappears from your timeline 24 hours after it is posted and private messages disappear 10 seconds after opening)